zerustech/ezpublish-kernel/doc/specifications/legacy_bundles/legacy_bundles.md

 A developer needs a custom fieldtype.
 Since there is no backoffice yet, a couple legacy elements are still required (datatype class, edit/view templates, settings.
 Using a Bundle, the developer can have both the new stack and legacy code in the same structure, and make sure both evolve at the same rythm:
-- `Acme/Bundle/AcmeBundle/Resources/ezpublish-legacy` contains the legacy datatype elements
+- `Acme/Bundle/AcmeBundle/ezpublish_legacy` (default) contains the legacy datatype elements
 - `Acme/Bundle/AcmeBundle/eZ/FieldType` contains the new stack implementation

 ## Summary
-Make it possible to place legacy code in a Symfony 2 bundle.
-Could be done by exposing Resources/ezpublish-legacy as a legacy extension folder.
+Make it possible to ship legacy extensions in a Symfony 2 bundle.

 ### Benefits
 - development can be made without actually going inside the ezpublish_legacy folder